jacordero/ESA-audio-sentiment-analysis/STERN_Audio_README.md

 - A preprocessing that extract [feautures](./docs/FeatureExtraction.md) from audial input data.
 - A [training](./docs/Training.md) library provides the functions to train the models on the extract features.
 - A [retraining](./docs/Retraining.md) library provides the functions to retrain the models on the new extracted features or with hyperparameters (.yml) files.
-- A [sentiment analysis](./docs/SentimentAnalysis.md) software that analyses the sentiment of the audial input.
+- The software implementation of the [emotion recognition](./docs/emotion_recognition.md) module.
 - A [testing pipeline](./docs/Testing.md) pipeline that assess the models.

 ## Repository structure